-"The preaching of the word being an institution of God for the salvation of men, great attention should be paid to the manner of performing it,-Every minister ought to
+"The preaching of the word being an institution of God for the salvation of men, great attention should be paid to the manner of performing it.-Every minister ought to give diligent application to it; and endeavour to prove himself a workman that needeth not to be ashamed: rightly dividing the word of truth.

 The subject of a sermon should be some verse, or verses of scripture; and its object, to explain, defend, and apply some part of the system of divine truth; or to point out the nature, and state the bounds, and obligation of some duty.
 A text should not be merely a motto: but should fairly contain the doctrine proposed to be handled.
-It is proper also that large portions of scripture be sometimes expounded, and particularly improved, for the instruction of the people in the meaning and use of the sacred oracles.
+It is proper also that large portions of scripture be sometimes expounded, and particularly improved, for the instruction of the people in the meaning and use of the sacred oracles,

-The method of preaching requires much study, meditation and prayer.-Ministers ought, in general, to prepare their sermons with care; and not to indulge themselves in loose, extemporary harangues; nor to serve God with that which costs them nought.-They ought, however, to keep to the simplicity of the gospel; expressing themselves in language agreeable to scripture, and level to the understanding of the meanest of their hearers; carefully avoiding ostentation, either of parts or learning.-They ought also to adorn, by their lives, the doctrine which they teach; and to be examples to the believers, in word, in conversation, in charity, in spirit, in faith, in purity.
+The method of p eaching requires much study, meditation and prayer.-Ministers ought, in general, to prepare their sermons with care; and not to indulge themselves in loose, extemporary harangues; nor to serve God with that which costs them nought.-They ought, however, to keep to the simplicity of the gospel; expressing themselves in language agreeable to scripture, and level to the understanding of the meanest of their hearers; carefully avoiding ostentation, either of parts or learning.-They ought also to adorn, by their lives, the doctrine which they teach; and to be examples to the believers, in word, in conversation, in charity, in spirit, in faith, in purity.

-As one primary design of public ordinances is to pay social acts of homage to the Most high God, ministers ought to be careful, not to make their sermons so long as to interfere with, or exclude the more important duties of prayer and praise; but preserve a just proportion between the several parts of public worship.
+As one primary design of public ordinances is to pay soeial acts of homage to the Most high God, ministers ought to be careful, not to make their sermons so long as to interfere with, or exclude the more important duties of prayer and praise; but preserve a just proportion between the several parts of public worship.

-The sermon being ended, the minister is to pray, and return thanks to almighty God: then let a psalm be sung; a collection raised for the poor, or other purposes of the church; and the assembly dismissed with the apostolic been nediction."-Chap.
+The sermon being ended, the minister is to pray, and return thanks to almighty God: then let a psalm be sung; a collection raised for the poor, or other purposes of the church; and the assembly dismissed with the apostolic bey nediction."-Chap.
 VI.